-Honors students work closely with the undergraduate chair, program manager, and a faculty thesis advisor for a tailored research experience that culminates with the completion of a thesis.
+Honors students work closely with the Thesis Workshop instructor and a faculty thesis advisor for a tailored research experience that culminates with the completion of a thesis.
 Students who are interested in receiving Honors in Sociology must maintain a 3.5 GPA within the major, and a 3.3 overall GPA.

 Recent honors students have researched topics such as how emotional labor styles impact the relationships service workers have with customers; how adolescents are socialized to perceive sexual behavior before participating in these behaviors; and how child care arrangements differ based on various demographic characteristics.